Optimizing Entanglement Manipulation via Algebraic-Geometric Decompositions and Semidefinite Programming Hierarchies: Results

-In this example, we calculate the MFLEs of the intersection between $\mathbb{S}$ and a certain subspace, which appears in almost all the optimization problems discussed in the next section.
-Considering its wide applicability, we will refer to this subspace as the canonical subspace in what follows.
+In this example, we calculate the MFLCs of the intersection between $\mathbb{S}$ and a certain subspace $\hat{\ww}$, which appears in almost all the optimization problems discussed in the next section.
+Considering its wide applicability, we will refer to this subspace as the \textit{canonical subspace}.